PerfectCarl/elementary-files-testing/trash.md

 ### TRASH-02
 Delete a local file with the `shift`+`delete` key on the keyboard

-**Expected:** the file is moved permanently after a confirmation dialog is displayed
+**Expected:** the file is deleted permanently after a confirmation dialog is displayed

 ### TRASH-03
 Drag a local file to the trash bookmark with the mouse primary button